 Archival items are unpublished papers and records of individuals, businesses, and community organisations (such as churches, sporting clubs and special interest groups) which are considered worthy of preservation for the future.
 The Library collects archival material which is predominantly South Australian in content, or is by or about South Australians and has research value.

 The State Library's archival collections began in 1920, when a South Australian Archives was established: the first State archives in Australia.
-The collection contains material dating back to the early colonial period of the 1830s, in some cases pre-dating white settlement in South Australia.
+The collection contains material dating back to the early colonial period of the 1830s, in some cases predating white settlement in South Australia.

-The archival collection also includes over 75,000 digitised images which are viewable on the Library catalogue.
+The archival collection also includes over 75,000 digitised images which are viewable on the Library Catalogue.

-Because the Library has a responsibility to its donors, archival material accepted for donation remains in the collection and may be subject to donor restrictions where these are unavoidable.
+The Library has a responsibility to its donors.
+Archival material accepted for donation remains in the collection and may be subject to donor restrictions where these are unavoidable.
 In particular circumstances, it is possible that some items may be placed in a more appropriate institution.
-Donors are advised accordingly and approval obtained before items are transferred.For archival donations please contact the Archival Field Officer Telephone (08) 8207 7260 Fax (08) 8207 7307 or Email
+Donors have advised accordingly and approval obtained before items are transferred.

 Archival records are arranged in five categories:

-To find archival items, simply search the library catalogue for the name of individuals, societies, companies, titles, projects, or related keywords.
+To find archival items, simply search the Library Catalogue for the name of individuals, societies, companies, titles, projects, or related keywords.
 Most records contain a brief summary with details about each item listed in associated Series Lists.
 Series Lists not on the catalogue are held at the Information Desk.

-Staff at the Information Desk can provide further information or advice about using the Library catalogue and archival materials.
+Staff at the Information Desk can provide further information or advice about using the Library Catalogue and archival materials.
 Specialist archival staff are also available for consultation.

 Born digital formats will be considered if the content matches the criteria of our Collection Development Policy.
-We are currently putting strategies in place to ensure information is secure and available forthe long term, and that the content and context of the record is maintained so that records can be searched effectively.
+We are currently putting strategies in place to ensure information is secure and available for the long term, and that the content and context of the record is maintained so that records can be searched effectively.